Extra-Creativity/OpenGLFramework/README.md

 Note that the logic of `MainWindow` assumes that there is only one instance (and we express it by a thread-unsafe singleton-detected bool) because ImGui only supports binding a single GLFW window in its context.
 Besides, you can customize any needed functions in `MainWindow.h/.cpp` by imitating the code there.

-Also, `MainWindow` uses a lot of `unordered_map`; if the bound functions will not be changed, you can use `std::vector` instead to get a slight performance improvement.
+Also, `MainWindow` uses a lot of `std::unordered_map`; if the bound functions will not be changed, you can use `std::vector` instead to get a slight performance improvement.

 ### Framebuffer

 Framebuffer is used to render an off-screen scene.

 + Initialization: `size_t width, size_t height bool needDepthTesting`, but optional.
+The default parameters are `(1000, 1000, true)`.
 + `Resize(size_t width, size_t height)`, resize the inner buffer.
 + If you want to show the scene in an ImGui Window, call `ImGui::Image(reinterpret_cast<ImTextureID>(static_cast<std::uintptr_t>(frameBuffer.textureColorBuffer)), ImGuiWindowSize, { 0, 1 }, { 1, 0 });` in a ImGui context.

+You can also adjust the member variable `backgroundColor` to use different color for the framebuffer.

 ### Transform